SkullKrak7/Portfolio-web-app/readme.md

-# 🌐 Personal Portfolio Web App – Practice Project
+# 🌐 Portfolio Web App (Streamlit) – Practice Project

-This small website was built as part of the "Python Mega Course" (Udemy) to practice frontend web development basics.
+This project was built following the "Python Mega Course" (Udemy) to practice creating a personal portfolio website using Python and Streamlit.

 ---

 ## 🚀 Features
-- Static webpage showcasing projects
+- Dynamic portfolio webpage built with Streamlit
-- Simple, responsive design
-- HTML, CSS styling
+- Displays project information, images, and links
+- Responsive and deployable to cloud platforms

 ---

 ## 🔧 Technologies Used
-- HTML
-- CSS
+- Python
-- Basic Bootstrap (optional)
+- Streamlit
+- pandas (optional for handling project data)

 ---

+## 🧠 How It Works
+- A Streamlit script (`app.py`) runs a web server locally
+- The app displays different sections like About, Projects, and Contact
+- Easily extendable with more content or sections

+---

 ## 📚 Note
-This is a **practice project** following course instructions.
+This is a **practice project** developed by following course material.
+Not an original independent portfolio site.